A - Z Guidance

 - Organisations may only hold one Core Costs grant at any time, regardless of where in the UK they deliver their work

-- The organisation cannot hold a Core grant if it has a Project grant in any of the Nations
+- The organisation cannot hold a Core grant if it has a Project grant anywhere in the UK

 Partnership Work